CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Having a car covered by a warranty is one of the leading factors in claiming a lemon.
 The new car comes with a manufacturer’s warranty that covers all defects aside from general wear and tear or modifications.
 Some manufacturers have a 3-year warranty, while others extend it longer.

-An extended warranty or written warranty can also be enough to file a lemon law claim.
+An extended warranty or written warranty can also be enough to file a claim.
 If a used vehicle comes with a warranty and is purchased from a reputable dealership, there may be a small window of time when a claim can be filed.

 The extended warranty is designed to complement the factory warranty.
 It picks up when the factory warranty expires to provide more protection over a longer time.
-It doesn’t void the manufacturer’s warranty and it can still be applicable for Lemon law claims.
+It doesn’t void the manufacturer’s warranty, and it can still be applicable for Lemon Law claims.

-In California, both the new and used vehicles can be considered a lemon.
+In California, both new and used vehicles can be considered a lemon.
 However, there are clear differences between the two, so it’s vital to understand the California civil code.

 Coverage for New Vehicles

-Both the state and federal law are mainly aimed at the new vehicle used for household purposes.
-Civil penalties exist for manufacturers that knowingly sell a defective vehicle or fail to repair it properly.The vehicle owner is entitled to compensation if the defect substantially impairs its use, value and safety, with no repair possible within four attempts.
+Both the state and federal laws are mainly aimed at the new vehicle used for household purposes.
+Civil penalties exist for manufacturers that knowingly sell a defective vehicle or fail to repair it properly.
+The vehicle owner is entitled to compensation if the defect substantially impairs its use, value, and safety, with no repair possible within four attempts.

-These new cars are still covered by the manufacturer’s warranty and the defect must appear within the first 18 months or 18,000 miles, whichever comes first.
+These new cars are still covered by the manufacturer’s warranty, and the defect must appear within the first 18 months or 18,000 miles, whichever comes first.

 Coverage for Used Vehicles

-There are stricter guidelines when it comes to the Lemon law for used cars.
+There are stricter guidelines when it comes to the Lemon Law for used cars.
 First, there must be a warranty on the vehicle.
 Furthermore, the car must have been purchased through an authorized dealership.
 A private sale won’t receive any protections.

-The Lemon law filing time is different, based mainly on the warranty that’s provided.
+The Lemon Law filing time is different, based mainly on the warranty that’s provided.
 For that reason, it’s best to speak with a qualified attorney about your consumer rights.

 Lemon Law Coverage for Leased Vehicles

-Many consumers are surprised to learn that leased vehicles are fully protected under California lemon law rules, just like vehicles purchased outright.
+Many consumers are surprised to learn that leased vehicles are fully protected under California rules, just like vehicles purchased outright.
 Under the state’s lemon law, leased cars are treated the same as purchased vehicles as long as the defect occurs while the manufacturer’s warranty is active.

 For a leased motor vehicle to qualify, it must be covered by the vehicle’s warranty during the defect period, and the manufacturer must have been given a reasonable number of repair attempts.
-When lemon law eligibility is established, the lessee may be entitled to a replacement vehicle or a lemon law buyback that includes reimbursement for key costs.
+When eligibility is established, the lessee may be entitled to a replacement vehicle or a lemon law buyback that includes reimbursement for key costs.

 That compensation may cover the security deposit, down payment, monthly payments already made, sales tax, registration fees, and a mileage offset based on miles driven before the first repair attempt.
 These protections apply to both new and used leased vehicles, making leased-car owners just as protected under California lemon law requirements.

-Lemon Law Rights for Customers
+What Are the Lemon Law Rights for Customers?

 If your vehicle qualifies as a lemon, you are entitled to compensation from the manufacturer.
 You don’t deserve to be stuck in a defective vehicle any longer, and an experienced lawyer can help you take legal action.